Session 1 - Module A: Advanced Agent Patterns¶

 class ReflectionAgent(BaseAgent):

-"""Agent that reflects on and improves its own outputs"""
+"""Agent that reflects on and improves its own data processing outputs"""

 def __init__(self, name: str, llm_client, max_iterations: int = 3):

 Why Limit Iterations?
-Without a maximum, the agent could get stuck in endless self-improvement loops.
+Without a maximum, the agent could get stuck in endless data processing optimization loops, consuming excessive compute resources in production pipelines.

 The Core Reflection Loop¶

-The core reflection loop orchestrates the iterative improvement process:
+The core reflection loop orchestrates the iterative data processing improvement process:

 # From src/session1/reflection_agent.py (continued)